Krym Battalion

-The Krym Battalion (Батальйон «Крим»; «Qırım» batalyonı) is a Ukrainian military volunteer unit subordinated to the Ministry of Internal Affairs of Ukraine.
-Created in June 2014, until March 2015, it participated in Anti-terrorist operations in Eastern Ukraine as part of a company of the Special Tasks Patrol Police unit Dnipro-1.
-The Battalion is based in Kherson.
+The Krym Battalion (Батальйон «Крим»; «Qırım» batalyonı) is a Crimean Tatar military volunteer unit subordinated to the Ministry of Internal Affairs of Ukraine.
+Created in June 2014, until March 2015, it participated in anti-terrorist operations in Eastern Ukraine as part of a company of the Special Tasks Patrol Police unit Dnipro-1.
+The battalion is based in Kherson.

 On November 12, 2014, the President of Ukraine, Petro Poroshenko, and the leader of the Crimean Tatar national movement, Mustafa Dzhemilev, announced the reformation of the Crimean Tatar company into a battalion.

-In March 2022, it joined the International Legion of Territorial Defense of Ukraine.
+In March 2022, it joined the International Legion of Territorial Defense of Ukraine while still being a part of Dnipro-1 Regiment.

+History

 Formation

 On April 14, 2014, then head of the Ministry of Internal Affairs of Ukraine, Arsen Avakov, signed an order on the creation of regional special units of the special police patrol service (ПСМОП), subordinate to the Ministry of Internal Affairs, based on civilian organizations.

 In a short period of time, the Ministry of Internal Affairs formed 30 volunteer battalions and companies of the special police patrol service with a total number of 5,660 people in different regions of Ukraine.

 But at the same time, the Ministry of Internal Affairs and Communications of Ukraine in the Autonomous Republic of Crimea was de facto liquidated, which created a bureaucratic obstacle to the formation of a volunteer battalion based on the Crimean Tatar civil movement.

 In early June, Dmytro Yarosh wrote on social media about the creation of a Crimean Tatar battalion under the auspices of the Right Sector to wage a partisan struggle on the peninsula.
 This project of Yarosh was not implemented.

 In mid-June 2014, Semen Semenchenko, the commander of the newly created Donbas Battalion of the National Guard of Ukraine tried to overcome bureaucratic obstacles.
-He announced a plan to form a "rym Battalion" of the National Guard as part of a future Independent National Guard Brigade «Donbas».
+He announced a plan to form a "Krym Battalion" of the National Guard as part of a future Independent National Guard Brigade «Donbas».